Nick Spinelli Mystery #3

 Available in: e-Book, Trade Size (reprint)

-After experiencing a murderous Christmas and Valentine’s Day with love interest Shannon O’Hara, Detective Nick Spinelli assumed Saint Patrick’s Day couldn’t be any worse.
+After experiencing a murderous Christmas and Valentine’s Day with his love, Shannon O’Hara, Detective Nick Spinelli assumed Saint Patrick’s Day couldn’t be any worse.
+He should have known better.

 Originally published March 2015 in eBook.